One-Stop-Shop provided by multi-disciplinary team

 The business model provides the following advantages for the customer:

-- Support of a wide network of professional multi-disciplinary team of experts, providing an holistic approach to the renovation project, whith high level of flexibility in the design phase
+- Support of a wide network of professional multi-disciplinary team of experts, providing a holistic approach to the renovation project

 - Owner directly involved in the definition of the intervention measures to be included in the renovation project